JANUARY: Madness take a brief breather

 AUGUST 8: Camp Bestival, Dorset

 Madness headline the Saturday night at the popular three-day festival at the picturesque setting of Lulworth Castle.
 Other acts on the bill over the weekend include The Human League, George Clinton, Calvin Harris and Lee Scratch Perry.
 The Sun later reports that Suggs locks Harris in a portaloo.
-The DJ himself tweets, ‘All in good fun.
+The DJ himself later tweets, ‘All in good fun.
 Fair play to them.’

 AUGUST 11: Sziget Festival, Budapest